ans-group/docs.ukfast.co.uk/source/fastdesk/FAQs/icantfinddrivemapperinfastdesk.md

 ![Image141](files/Image141.png)

 However, you may come across an issue where you can’t see the mapped drive in File Explorer and can’t see the Drive Mapper icon in the system tray.
-This occurs if you have right-clicked the Drive Mapper icon and hit ‘Exit’.
+This occurs if you have right-clicked the Drive Mapper icon and hit __Exit__.

 ![Image142](files/Image142.png)

-After you have clicked ‘Exit’, Drive Mapper will no longer appear in File Explorer and the system tray.
+After you have clicked __Exit__, Drive Mapper will no longer appear in File Explorer and the system tray.
 However, there’s no need to worry as this can be rectified easily.
 In order to re-launch Drive Mapper, navigate to your start menu by clicking the Windows icon in the bottom left-hand corner of the screen.

 ![Image143](files/Image143.png)